PussTheCat-org/PussTheCat.org-Cod4x-KTK/MOD-CHANGELOG.md

 - Fix the VIPs functions not working with an 8 character GUID
 - Fix the VIPs self revive message
 - Fix the VIPs RPG getting a new rocket at every weapon upgrade

+# 2021-04-23 - Update 6 - Hotfix 2

+Additions:

+- Added a new dvar to control if the bots can revive or not

+Enhancements:

+- Cleaned the 'rotate empty map' script
+- Changed the 'rotate empty map' script so it will fall back to normal ktk before the map switch

+Fixes:

+- Fixed the self revive for VIPs